New Impressions Printmaking Competition

 Bill Fick, billfick.com

 Bill Fick is a printmaker who lives and works in Durham, North Carolina.
-He is currently a Visiting Assistant Professor at Duke University in the Department of Art, Art History and Visual Studies.
+He is currently a Lecturing Fellow in the Department of Art, Art History and Visual Studies at Duke University.
 Over the past 25 years he has exhibited his prints nationally and internationally and has taught at many institutions across the United States including the University of North Carolina (Chapel Hill and Greensboro), Pratt Institute and Rutgers University.
 Fick’s work can be found in the collections of the Fogg Art Museum, Harvard University; The New York Public Library and the Zimmerli Art Museum, Rutgers University.
 In 1993 Fick was awarded a National Endowment for the Arts Visual Artist Fellowship and in 1995 a North Carolina Arts Council Artist Fellowship.
 Fick is also the director of Supergraphic a creative art studio dedicated to the production of fine art prints and print media.

 Carlos Hernandez, carloshernandezprints.com